in

 #112 Governor Nelson Rockefeller Eating Hot Dogs at Coney Island, 1960

-Governor Nelson Rockefeller Eating Hot Dogs At Coney Island, 1960
+Governor Nelson Rockefeller Eating Hot Dogs at Coney Island, 1960

 -1 Points